 In all restaurants and bars, the service charge of 10% will show on your invoice as Imp.
 Servicio and is charged over the total sum of the products consumed.
-The 13% sales tax (soon to be called IVA) is calculated after the 10% service tax is added.
+The 13% IVA (or VAT in English) is calculated after the 10% service tax is added.
 So you pay the sum of the products + 10% + 13%.
-If you are a real fanatic in finding out more, you can check the law in Spanish by clicking here

 Restaurant and bar employees

 In Costa Rica, restaurant and bar employees are on a minimum salary, which includes their social security.
-Service charges or tip are ALWAYS included in your bill.
-Therefore there is no need to tip on top of the bill, unless the service was outstanding.
-It is quite customary to leave any loose change as tip.
+Service charges or tips are ALWAYS included in your bill.
+Therefore there is no need to tip on top of the bill unless the service was outstanding.
+It is quite customary to leave any loose change as a tip.
 Be aware that lots of smart waiters give you plenty of unnecessary loose change so you can leave a generous tip without noticing.

-Tips to taxi drivers aren’t really necessary, unless you use the same driver all the time.
+Tipping taxi drivers isn’t really necessary unless you use the same driver all the time.
 Lots of expats ask a driver they feel comfortable with for their cellphone number so they can use him/her as a private driver.
 In that case, it’s a good habit to tip them without overdoing it.
 10 – 15% should be sufficient when they’re nice to you, when they don’t take the long way to get you home or when they help you with your luggage.